dcpim/foldermonitor/README.md

-# foldermonitor
+# Folder Monitor

+## Description

-Folder Monitor is a simple Windows application that monitors a folder for files matching a specific wildcard every 5 seconds, then moves those files to another folder.
+Folder Monitor is a simple Windows application that monitors a folder for files matching a specific wildcard every 5 seconds, then copies moves those files to another folder.
 Configuration is found in the INI file of the same name.

+## Configuration

+The INI file should be in the same location as the binary and should have the following entries:

+* SourceFolder - The name of the folder to monitor.
+* DestinationFolder - The name of the folder where files should be moved or copied to.
+* Wildcard - The type of files to act on.
+* Overwrite - Whether to overwrite target files or stop executing if not.
+* Debug - Whether to show a summary console window.

-# Copyright
+## Copyright

 Copyright 2024 Patrick Lambert - https://dendory.net